AlessandroCarella/Visual-analytics/README.md

     * If the palette I’m able to extract from the image is not enough where should I get colors from
       * https://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3

+    * remove non active options from the right click menu

   * Dataset
     * ~~Do I merge the nodes that have weird names?
 Like there is a node that has the id 0 and then there are multiple nodes that are named: 0 and some following gibberish~~